2.1 General context

-In Italy, volunteering has historically developed through some influential cultural roots: the main ones are those of Catholic origin, linked to the work of the evangelization of the Church and based on the concept of Christian pietas; and the ones of worker and socialist origin developed from the nineteenth century and the liberal matrix.
+In Italy, volunteering has historically developed through some influential cultural roots: the main ones are those of Catholic origin, linked to the work of the evangelization of the Church and based on the concept of Christian pietas; and the ones of worker and socialist origin developed from the nineteenth century and the liberal characterisation.

 The Italian Constitution provides an important stimulus for social solidarity.
 Articles 2 and 3 provide for compliance with the fundamental duty of solidarity and assign joint responsibility to the community and public administrations.
 In this regard it is also worth mentioning Art.
 18 "Citizens have the right to associate freely [….]".

-In the first decades of the Republic, the prevailing model of volunteering was of a philanthropic type, mainly oriented towards assistance.
+In the first decades of the Republic, the prevailing model of volunteering was of philanthropic nature, mainly oriented towards assistance.
 Since the end of the 1970s, volunteering has become increasingly important in the public sphere, also as an opportunity to engage and exercise active citizenship as well as a subject for the protection and promotion of citizens' rights.

 In 1991, the first framework act on volunteering was approved (law 266/1991) after a parliamentary debate that lasted fifteen years.
 The law defines the legal profile of volunteering organizations and regulates their relationship with public institutions, recognizing the social value and the function of volunteering as an expression of participation, solidarity and pluralism.

 Art.
-2, paragraph 1, clarifies: “[...] voluntary activity must be understood as that provided in a personal, spontaneous and free capacity, through the organization of which the volunteer is a part, non-profit, even indirectly and exclusively for of solidarity”.
+2, paragraph 1, clarifies: “[...] voluntary activity must be understood as that provided in a personal, spontaneous and free capacity, through the organization of which the volunteer is a part, non-profit, even indirectly and exclusively for solidarity”.
 Article 3, paragraph 3 establishes that the articles of association of volunteering organizations must explicitly mention “...the absence of profit, the democratic nature of the structure, the electivity and gratuitousness of associative positions as well as the gratuitousness of services provided by the members [...]”.

 Legislative decree 460/1997 defines the role of voluntary organizations and the related tax regulations.